 I’ve been fiddling around with Processing for a couple of months.
 It’s quite honestly the most excited I’ve been about any technology since ActionScript arrived in Flash 5.
 Here’s a little embedding experiment using Keyvan Minoukadeh’s excellent Processing JS plugin for WordPress.
 Make sure your get the right one!

 These are the first, rather rubbish, Processing Sketches I ever wrote; saved here for posterity and encouraging me to pull my finger out and post the recent stuff, when it’s finished.

-I went to boarding school for three traumatic years between the age of eleven and thirteen.
-Although essentially a comprehensive school with a tagged-on boarding house in the car park, it held onto many of the old grammar school traditions, uppermost in my mind was a culture in which prefects would mete out preposterously time consuming punishments for minor misdemeanours.
-For example, for drawing comics when I should have been doing homework, I was charged with the crushing responsibility of describing in not less than 1,000 words: “WHITE“, thus preventing me from finishing my comic or completing my homework.
-It is not without some surprise that I find myself, half a lifetime later, sitting down to write the 2013 version.
-The title may be a little more interesting, but it is essentially the same subject.
+I went to boarding school between the age of eleven and thirteen.
+Although essentially a comprehensive school with a tagged-on boarding house in the car park, it held onto many of the old grammar school traditions, including a culture in which prefects would mete out time-consuming punishments for minor misdemeanours.
+For example: for drawing comics when I should have been doing homework, I was instructed to describe in not less than 1,000 words: “WHITE“, thus preventing me from finishing either my comic or my homework.
+It is with some surprise that I find myself, half a lifetime later, sitting down to write the 2013 version.
+The title may be a little different, but it is essentially the same subject.
 “WHITE“, or to be more specific, the fear of it.

 “Just slap anything on when you see a blank canvas staring you in the face like some imbecile.
 You don’t know how paralyzing that is, that stare of a blank canvas, which says to the painter, ‘You can’t do a thing’.
 The canvas has an idiotic stare and mesmerizes some painters so much that they turn into idiots themselves.”